Arushi2798/snRNA_Project/README.md

 # snRNA_Project
-code i used for my thesis project
+codes i used for my thesis project